Sayani07/thesis-SG/README.md

 ## Clone with `git-lfs`

-Since this repo contains two large data files (>= 50MB), you need to first download and install a git plugin called [`git-lfs`](https://git-lfs.github.com) for versioning large files, and set up Git LFS using command `git lfs install` in console, in order to fully clone this repo.
+Since this repo contains large data files (>= 50MB), you need to first download and install a git plugin called [`git-lfs`](https://git-lfs.github.com) for versioning large files, and set up Git LFS using command `git lfs install` in Terminal, in order to fully clone this repo.

 ## Reproducibility